skyscrapers/documentation/kubernetes/README.md

 Public ELB -> NGINX Ingress -> Pod Endpoints (through Service selectors)
 ```

-To make your deployment accessible from the outside world through HTTP(S), you need to create an `Ingress` object with the following annotation: `kubernetes.io/ingress.class: "nginx"`.
+To make your deployment accessible from the outside world through HTTP(S), you need to create an `Ingress` object with the following `ingressClassName`: `nginx`.
 This will tell the Nginx ingress controller to route traffic to your services.
 You can find more information on how the Nginx ingress controller works and some examples in the [official documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

-To use the internal-only Ingress, you need to set the `kubernetes.io/ingress.class: "nginx-internal"` annotation on your `Ingress`.
+To use the internal-only Ingress, you need to set `ingressClassName: nginx-internal` on your `Ingress`.

 ### Other traffic